 We walked a little further and we saw a few unoccupied areas and that is when stumbled about the best rickshaw driver ever.
 Not only did he give us a rickshaw ride, but he also told us about the history of the area.
 He gave us a break from walking and an unexpected guided tour.
 May he be blessed.

-That ride led us to our last temple that we visited, Kiyomizu-dera Temple (清水寺).
+That ride led us to the last temple that we visited, Kiyomizu-dera Temple (清水寺).
 Because the temple was under some construction we couldn’t go through certain areas, but there was still so much to see.
 There were various sized Buddha statues lining the pathway and plenty of shade from the sun.
 The most interesting part of this temple is the spring that offers health, longevity, and success in studies to those who drink from it.
 There were many people lined up that wanted to drink from the spring and touch the water.
 I hope those people received the blessings that they sought.

 Each sacred site gave me different feelings and perspective, but what I felt from each of them was that while each path may be different we are all striving towards oneness with the divine.